-If Susan tests positive for a BRCA1 or BRCA2 mutation, what surveillance and risk-reduction strategies are recommended for her?
-Is her fertility altered by a mutation?
+If a woman carries a BRCA1 or BRCA2 mutation, what surveillance and risk-reduction strategies are recommended for her?

-If Susan tests positive for a BRCA1 and BRCA2 mutation, heightened surveillance and several risk reduction options are available for her.
-For her breast cancer risk, increased surveillance is recommended, including annual magnetic resonance imaging (MRI) and mammography.
+When a woman is found to carry a BRCA1 or BRCA2 mutation, heightened surveillance and risk-reduction options are available for her.
+Risk-reduction strategies are also available for some but not necessarily all of the genes that might be included in a panel test.
+For breast cancer risk, increased surveillance is recommended, including annual magnetic resonance imaging (MRI) and mammography.
 Such screening can detect cancer early but does not prevent cancer.
-She would also have opportunity to reduce the risk of breast cancer by up 97 percent by opting for a risk reducing mastectomy (surgical risk reduction).
-Women with BRCA2 mutations who more commonly develop estrogen receptor positive breast cancer can be offered a type of chemoprevention drug called selective estrogen receptor modulator SERM) which are associated with breast cancer risk reduction of up to 50 percent.
+She would also have the opportunity to reduce her risk of breast cancer by up 97% through a risk-reducing mastectomy (surgical removal of breasts).
+Women with BRCA2 mutations who more commonly develop estrogen receptor-positive breast cancer can be offered a type of chemoprevention drug called selective estrogen receptor modulators (SERMs), which are associated with breast cancer risk reduction of up to 50%.